 Alternative structures may be used where it is sensible to do so.

-Research Papers and Introductory Guides should be accompanied by an abstract of 100 – 200 words with the following subheadings:
+Research Papers should be accompanied by a structured abstract of up to 250 words with the following subheadings:

 - Background - Context and justification for the study